 - PayPal email address

-- Your EFS Merchant ID and Merchant Name, which can be found with your Fulfillment Control Panel account under Order>Real-Time XML Orders Menu item.
-It will be displayed at the top of the page, like the example below.
+- Your EFS Merchant ID and Merchant Name, which can be found with your Fulfillment Control Panel account under My Settings from the Client Info tab of your dashboard, then scroll down to Integration Credentials section of this page.

 - The URL of your web site